Hello my crafty friends!!! In this post I will show you how to add a handy slip pocket to your favourite tote bag.

 Fold the pattern along the line and you are done 🙂 Told you it was simple!

-To create the external slip pocket you will need to take that “new” pattern piece and cut one piece from the external fabric and one piece from the lining fabric.
-If you want to make two pockets, one on each side, then cut two pieces from external and lining fabrics instead (this is what I’ve done).
+To create your slip pocket you will need to take that “new” pattern piece and cut one piece from the external fabric and one piece from the lining fabric.
+If you want to make two pockets, one on each side, then cut two pieces from the external and the lining fabrics instead (this is what I’ve done).

-Place the external and lining Slip pockets right sides together, line up on all sides and pin it along the top edge.
+Place the external and lining pocket pieces right sides together, line up on all sides and pin them along the top edge.
+(I like to use these small wonder clips instead of pins.)

 Sew the seam using 1.5 cm (5/8″) seam allowance.
 Remember to backstitch at the beginning and the end.